-You should have received information in the mail or by email regarding the 2017-2018 AMDG Annual Fund campaign.
-When you do, please consider returning a gift or a multi-year pledge with the enclosed envelope.
+You should have recently received a mailing on the 2018-2019 AMDG Annual Fund campaign.
+In the envelope that was enclosed, please consider returning a gift or a multi-year pledge.
 Or click HERE to give online now.
 Thank you!

 For additional information or to discuss a gift or multi-year pledge to the AMDG Annual Fund, please contact Director of Annual Funds Taylor Stormberg ’09 at 402-548-3830 or firstname.lastname@example.org.